bitcraze/bitcraze-website/src/about/contact.md

     <div class="col-md-6">
 {% product_highlight
 fa-comments-o;
-Forum;
+Discussions;
 %}
-If you are having a question or a problem, start by reading the

-<a href="//forum.bitcraze.io">forum</a> to see if anyone else already had the same problem and found a solution.
+If you are having a question or a problem, start by reading the <a href="//discussions.bitcraze.io">discussions</a> to see if anyone else already had the same problem and found a solution.
     </div>

     <div class="col-md-6">